 Selecting View All Records allows you to view all the records in the database (up to 100 records).
-If there are more than 100 records in the database, you must define the limits of your search using the Earliest Date and Latest Date fields, the Serial Number field, the Patient ID field, and/or the Model ID field.
+If there are more than 100 records in the database, you must define the limits of your search using the Earliest Date and Latest Date fields, the Serial Number field, the Patient ID field.